So, you notice that your CPU is being consumed by one main thing. This is the mds_stores and its pretty much the only thing that uses the CPU.

 What is mds_stores Mac?

-This is the data server that indexes the hard drive and it helps to find what you’re looking for when you make a search in Spotlight.
+From its high power and control, you can naturally see this is the data server that indexes the hard drive and it helps to find what you’re looking for when you make a search in Spotlight.

 The mds_stores are taking up most of the CPU because it has to index your hard drive.
 If you have a lot of files and documents that take up a lot of memory, it’s likely that the mds_stores is going to take up most of the CPU because it has to store a lot of the files.